Chia-Network/pool-reference/README.md

-This prototoype is not yet supported and is still in development.
+This prototype is not yet supported and is still in development.

 ### Minimum difficulty